2021 Japan Series: Game 6

 In Game 6, Hirotoshi Takanashi started for Yakult and Yoshinobu Yamamoto started for Orix.
 Both pitchers kept the game scoreless until the fifth inning.
 José Osuna began the Swallows' half of the inning with a single, advanced to second on a sacrifice bunt, and scored on a single by Yasutaka Shiomi to take the lead.
 In the bottom half of the inning, Orix catcher Kenya Wakatsuki was ruled out at first base on a ground ball, but the call was overturned on review.
 After a sacrifice bunt moved Wakatsuki to second base, Shuhei Fukuda drove him home and tied the game with an RBI single.
 Yakult removed Takanashi from the game after giving up the run.
 In his outing, he allowed four hits and two walks while striking out seven over 4 2/3 innings.
 Yamamoto, however, continued to pitch for the Buffaloes.
-Two Swallows batters reached base on errors to begin the top half of the sixth inning, however Yakult was unable to score.
+Two Swallows batters reached base on errors to begin the top half of the sixth inning, however, Yakult was unable to score.
 The game remained tied at 1–1 when Yamamoto was eventually taken out of the game after pitching nine innings and striking out 11 batters on 141 pitches.
 Swallows reliever Noboru Shimizu kept the Buffaloes scoreless in the bottom half of the inning and the game entered extra innings, a first for the year as games were limited to nine innings during the regular season and Climax Series.

-In the top of the 12th inning, Yasutaka Shiomi hit a single with two outs, advanced to second base on a passed ball, and scored when Shingo Kawabata hit a pinch-hit single to score the go-ahead run.
+In the top of the final inning (the 12th), Yasutaka Shiomi hit a single with two outs, advanced to second base on a passed ball, and scored when Shingo Kawabata hit a pinch-hit single to score the go-ahead run.
 Yakult's closer Scott McGough pitched a scoreless inning in the bottom of the 12th inning, earning the win and ending the series.
 It was the Swallows' sixth Japan Series championship and first since 2001.
 It was also the first time a Central League team won the series since 2012.
 Yuhei Nakamura, Yakult's starting catcher, won the Japan Series Most Valuable Player Award.
 Nakamura batted 7-for-22 (.318) with three RBIs in the series, and was credited for two caught stealings and his handling of Yakult's pitching staff.